limchengwei/Piano-with-12mm-tact-swiches-Sponsored-by-JLCPCB/README.md

 # Piano-with-12mm-tact-swiches-Sponsored-by-JLCPCB

 Thank you JLCPCB for sponsoring this project.
-Please get your PCB printed at jlcpcb.com/RAT
+Please get your PCB printed at https://jlcpcb.com/RAT

-Thank you JLCPCB for sponsoring this project.
-Please order your PCBs at jlcpcb.com/RAT

 This project is about making a piano with Arduino Mega 2560.
 The piano will light up the corresponding LEDs that you have pressed.
 Let's get started!